Tiraspol: Soviet Tiraspol

 After the Russian Revolution, the Moldavian Autonomous Soviet Socialist Republic was created in Ukraine in 1924, with Balta as its capital.
 The republic had Romanian, Ukrainian and Russian as its official languages.
 Its capital was moved in 1929 to Tiraspol, which remained the capital of the Moldavian ASSR until 1940.

 In 1940, following the secret provisions of the Molotov–Ribbentrop Pact, the USSR forced Romania to cede Bessarabia.
-It integrated Tiraspol, until then part of the Ukrainian SSR, into the newly formed Moldavian SSR.
+It integrated Tiraspol, until then part of the Moldavian ASSR, into the newly formed Moldavian SSR.
 On 7 August 1941, following the Axis invasion of the Soviet Union, the city was taken over by Romanian troops.
 Later that month, on 19 August, the Tiraspol Agreement establishing the Transnistria Governorate was signed.
 During the occupation, Tiraspol was under Romanian administration.
-During that period almost all of its Jewish population died: they were slain in situ or deported to German Nazi death camps, where they were murdered.
+During that period almost all of its Jewish population died: they were slain in situ or deported to German Nazi death camps, and killed there.

 In 1941, before the occupation, the newspaper Dnestrovskaya Pravda was founded by the Tiraspol City Council of popular deputies.
 This is the oldest periodical publication in the region.
-On 12 April 1944, the city was retaken by the Red Army and became again part of Moldavian SSR.
+On 12 April 1944, the city was retaken by the Red Army and became again part of the Moldavian SSR.

+According to a 1991 figure by Moldova's Ministry of National Security (now the Security and Intelligence Service, SIS), of the 5,485 people who were sentenced to death in the territory of modern Moldova during totalitarian communist rule, over 4,000 of them were executed in Tiraspol, in the city's fortress, in 1937 and 1938 alone, during the Great Purge.